MormonJesus69420/Knowledge-Based-Systems-Project/README.md

 # Documentation
 Documentation and general usage guide for project in STE6246 Knowledge Based Systems Project.
+Assignment 2 runs on Tensorflow-GPU insted of oridinary Tensorflow as it allows me to cut on training time by a factor of 10 for each epoch.
+So instead of using 60 seconds per epoch I am only using 6.

 ## Prerequisites
 ### Python